SUSE/rebootmgr/README.md

 # rebootmgr
-RebootManager is a dbus service to execute a controlled reboot after updates in a defined maintenance window.
+RebootManager is a sd-varlink service to execute a controlled reboot after updates in a defined maintenance window.

 If you updated a system with e.g. transactional updates or a kernel update was applied, you can tell rebootmgrd with rebootmgrctl, that the machine should be reboot at the next possible time.
-This can either be immediately or during a defined maintenance window or.
+This can either be immediately or during a defined maintenance window.
+Beside a hard reboot this could also be a soft-reboot.

 ## Reboot Strategies